vanadium-archive/browser/src/components/help/content/methods.md

-When you select an item in any of the Browse views (Grid, Tree, or Visualize), details for that item appear in the right pane.
+When you select an item in any of the Browse views (Tree, Grid, or Radial), details for that item appear in the right pane.

 Subtable